Assalamu’alaikum and welcome to all

 By regularly practising, children will develop their knowledge of multiplication tables in order to recall facts with precision and fluency.

 Our Science topic this term will be ‘Grouping Living Things’.

 In this unit children will have been introduced to classification keys.
 They will have looked at different ways of grouping living things and will have built up their knowledge of making and using classification keys.They will have compared the living things in the northern and southern most parts of the British Isles and compared this to their own location.

 Children will have collected data about living things in different areas of the school grounds or local area.
 They will have presented the information in a series of classification keys as a guide to the living things around them.
 They will have looked at different classification keys and decided which ones are most effective and explained why.

 This unit builds on the work done in Year 2 Habitats.

 In Geography, pupils will compare and contrast the different countries of the UK.
 Then they will identify where they live in the UK as well as locate the UK’s major cities.
 We will then identify some key physical and human features of the United Kingdom.
 Finally we will begin to understand how people have affected the United Kingdom’s landscape and study the industries in which people in the United Kingdom work.

 Children will continue to revise surahs from the Holy Qur’an as well as duas.
 They will continue learning Arabic from our specialist Arabic/Islamic Studies teacher.
 Their topic this term is the importance and significance of Ikhlaas and the Basmallah.

-Children will receive English or topic related homework and Maths homework every week.
+Children will receive English and Maths work every day.
+One piece of Topic and Science work will be set weekly.
 Reading is expected to happen every day and spellings are given weekly.